Tim Hawkins

-Timothy Aaron Hawkins (born March 30, 1968) is an American Christian comedian, songwriter, and singer, best known for song parodies.
+Timothy Aaron Hawkins (born March 30, 1968) is an American comedian, songwriter, and musician.
+His parodies and other comedy clips have gained hundreds of millions of views on YouTube and he tours the United States performing over 100 live concerts per year.

-Early Life
+Early life

 Hawkins was born in St. Charles, Missouri, 30 miles west of St. Louis.
 Both of his parents were teachers.
-His dad was a P.E. instructor and his mom taught third grade.
+His father was a P.E. instructor and his mother taught third grade.
 He has one brother, Todd Hawkins, who eventually became his first manager.
 His childhood was consumed with sports, but he also loved making his family and friends laugh.
 He played baseball at the University of Missouri and assumed he would pursue athletics professionally.

 Career

-Early Career
+Early career

 After college, Hawkins took any job he could to pay the bills.
 He rented cars, served as a substitute teacher and also worked a dozen customer support jobs.
-He also worked as a waiter at Olive Garden.
-That's where his co-workers encouraged him to sign up for an open mic night at a local comedy club.
+He also worked as a waiter at Olive Garden, where his co-workers encouraged him to sign up for an open mic night at a local comedy club.
 It was at this first open mic night in St. Louis in 1991, Hawkins realized he was always meant to do comedy.

-YouTube

-In the early-2000s, Hawkins began creating content for YouTube.
+2000s and beyond

+In the early 2000s, Hawkins decided to go into comedy full time.
 His bits revolved around everyday life.
 He soon became known for his monologues about homeschooling, marriage and parenting.

-Parodies

-An avid music fan, Hawkins also plays guitar and piano.
-He loves classic rock, especially Led Zeppelin.
-He integrates songs throughout his live performances.
-Hawkins’ song parodies have become something of a calling card for him.
-His most popular parodies include his original tune, “Chick-fil-A,” “Cletus, Take The Reel” (based on Carried Underwood’s “Jesus, Take The Wheel”) and “Pretty Pink Tractor” (based on Jason Aldean’s “Big Green Tractor”).

-Podcasts

-Hawkins has recorded over a hundred episodes of his popular “Poddy Break” podcast and currently hosts “The Tim Hawkins” podcast, which also features his wife Heather, daughter Olivia and son-in-law Luke.
+Hawkins has recorded over a hundred episodes of his popular "Poddy Break" podcast and currently hosts "The Tim Hawkins" podcast, which also features his wife Heather, daughter Olivia and son-in-law Luke.

-Current Career

-Hawkins has gone from open mic nights at regional comedy clubs to headlining 90-minute sets nationwide and performing in front of audiences numbering in the thousands.
-A committed family man, Hawkins has built his career poking fun at the things in his world that he finds funny, intentionally keeping his comedy clean, without sacrificing the quality of his work.

-Influences

-Hawkins was heavily influenced by comedian Brian Reagan, as well as George Carlin, Jerry Lewis, Jerry Seinfeld, Flip Wilson and Rip Taylor.

-Personal Life
+Personal life

 Hawkins married his wife, Heather, in 1993.
 They have four children: Spencer (married to Keagan), Olivia (married to Luke), Levi and Jackson.
 He has one grandson, Holland.
+He is a Christian.